Neural Video Fields Editing: Experiments

 \subsection{Implementation Details}

-To generate edited frames for optimizing NVF, we directly use the pre-trained IP2P \cite{InstructPix2Pix} as the base model.
+To generate edited frames for optimizing NVF, we use the pre-trained IP2P \cite{InstructPix2Pix} as the base model.
 The proposed auxiliary mask is introduced to improve its local editing capability.
-Following previous works \cite{NVP, instructnerf2nerf, FateZero}, UVG-HD \cite{UVG}, DAVIS \cite{DAVIS}, and some other in-the-wild videos are adopted to evaluate the effect of our approach.
+Following previous works \cite{NVP, instructnerf2nerf, FateZero}, UVG-HD \cite{UVG}, DAVIS \cite{DAVIS}, and some other in-the-wild videos are adopted to evaluate the editing effect.

 \textbf{Metrics.} Following \cite{Huang_2023_arxiv, FateZero}, we conduct quantitative evaluations using both objective (with the pre-trained CLIP \cite{CLIP} model) and subjective (with users) indicators.
 Specifically, three objective metrics are considered: \textbf{i) `Tem-Con'} measures the inter-frame temporal consistency.
 We only adopt the image encoder from CLIP, and compute the cosine similarity between all pairs of consecutive frames to obtain it. \textbf{ii) `Frame-Acc'} denotes the frame-wise editing accuracy, representing the percentage of frames from the edited video that have a higher CLIP similarity to the target prompt than the source prompt. \textbf{iii) `Vid-Score'} is the average value of the cosine similarity between edited frames and the target prompt, representing semantic disparity.
 Additionally, we enlist the evaluation of 21 volunteers to compute three subjective metrics, including \textbf{`Edit'}, \textbf{`Image'}, and \textbf{`Temporal'}.
 These metrics gauge the coherency between edited frames and the target prompt, the quality of edited frames, and the temporal consistency of the edited video, respectively.